 - Your company name

-- The types of messages customers can expect (ex: appointment reminders, discounts, etc.)
+- The types of messages customers can expect (ex: appointment reminders, promotional messages, order updates, etc.)

 - Text message frequency